digitallysavvy/golang-image-organizer/README.md

 - NEF (.nef) - Nikon RAW
 - ARW (.arw) - Sony RAW

 **Note**: HEIC/HEIF files have limited EXIF extraction capabilities due to library constraints.
-The application will use file modification time for date organization and may not extract GPS data from these formats.
+Video files require ExifTool for metadata extraction.
+The application will use file modification time for date organization when metadata is not available.

-## Enhanced HEIC/HEIF GPS Support
+## Enhanced Metadata Support for Videos and HEIC/HEIF

-For better GPS data extraction from HEIC/HEIF files, you have two options:
+For comprehensive metadata extraction from video files and better GPS data extraction from HEIC/HEIF files, you have these options:

 ### Option 1: Embedded ExifTool